Luther: The Fallen Sun

 Luther: The Fallen Sun is a 2023 crime thriller film directed by Jamie Payne and written by Neil Cross.
-It serves as a film continuation of Luther.
+It serves as a film continuation of the television series Luther.
 The film stars Idris Elba (who also serves as a producer on the film), reprising his role as police detective John Luther, with Cynthia Erivo and Andy Serkis.
 The film is about the detective's efforts to stop a wealthy serial killer's complex schemes.

-Luther: The Fallen Sun was released in select cinemas on 24 February 2023, before its streaming release on 10 March 2023, by Netflix.
+Luther: The Fallen Sun was released in select theaters on 24 February 2023, before its streaming release on 10 March 2023, by Netflix.
 A sequel is in development.